Strobel, Sgt. Herbert F.

 When the battalion arrived at its destination near Lingayen Gulf, D Company’s tanks were near a ridge, so many of the tankers climbed to the top, where they found defending troops, ammunition, and guns.
 The soldiers were just sitting there watching the Japanese ships in the Gulf since they had received orders not to fire.
 The tankers walked down the ridge and waited until they received orders to drop back and let the Japanese occupy the ridge.
 They watched as the Japanese brought their equipment to the top of the ridge.
 The Americans finally received orders to launch a counterattack which failed.

 The tank battalions formed a defensive line along the southern bank of the Agno River with the tanks of the 192nd holding the Agno River from Carmen to Tayug, and the 194th holding the line on the Carmen-Alcala-Bautista Road.
 The tanks were about five yards apart.
 It was on the 26th that the Japanese artillery fire began landing near the tanks.
 It was 2:45 in the afternoon when mortar shells began landing around the tanks on the right flank.
 The Self-propelled mounts of the Filipino Scout would take positions between the tanks fire several rounds and move to another position.
 Shells began landing around the tanks, so the crews buttoned themselves in their tanks.
 The tanks were shuttling back and forth to make it difficult for the Japanese to find the range.
 The tanks did not have anti-personnel shells to use against infantry, but the tankers used the tanks’ 37-millimeter guns against armored vehicles and their machine guns against infantry.
 The fire stopped the Japanese advance for a while but the Japanese brought up more artillery and resumed the attack.
-Herbert was standing in the turret of his tank attempting to get it in a new position when one shell exploded in the treetops above his tank.
+The tanks were near Moncada, Tarlac, Luzon, and Herbert was standing in the turret of his tank attempting to get it in a new position when one shell exploded in the treetops above his tank.
 Herbert did not have a chance to close the turret hatch and was hit by shrapnel.
 He fell into the tank.

 Lt.
 Col. Ernest Miller approached the tank and opened the driver’s hatch beneath the turret and Herbert’s body fell out past the driver who also had been wounded in the foot.
 Miller noted that Herbert’s body was mangled from the shrapnel.
 Herbert was removed from the tank by his crew and other members of A Company.
 A truck approached, carrying wounded, and Herbert and the tank driver were put on it.
 The company learned that he died on the way to the hospital at 3:00 P.M. on December 26th.
 Miller commented that when he looked at Herbert, he knew that Herbert would never deliver milk again.